mylenefeuillade/mylenefeuillade.github.io/_pages/about.md

 ---
 I am a Post-Doctoral researcher in the Paris School of Economics, within the [Labor Chair](https://www.parisschoolofeconomics.eu/en/pse-partnership-programme/chairs/labor-chair/).

-I am conducting a PhD in Economics at [Sciences Po](https://www.sciencespo.fr/department-economics/en.html), under the supervision of [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/).
+I am also conducting a PhD in Economics at [Sciences Po](https://www.sciencespo.fr/department-economics/en.html), under the supervision of [Pierre-Philippe Combes](https://sites.google.com/view/pierrephilippecombes/).

 My research interests are in topics of urban, gender and labor economics.
 In particular, I am interested in understanding why men and women benefit differently from cities, and the role of household decisions in this gender gap.

-# You can find my CV [here](https://mylenefeuillade.github.io/files/Feuillade_CV.pdf)
+You can find my CV [here](https://mylenefeuillade.github.io/assets/pdf/Feuillade_CV.pdf)